 Biology of Mosquitoes

 All mosquitoes pass through four developmental stages: egg, larva, pupa, and adult.
-Eggs are laid either in or near water or in moist depressions that will fill with water during the spring or in flood times.
-All larvae and pupae require water to develop to adults.
-Larvae may be predaceous or feed on organic debris and most need to be near the water surface to breathe.
-Depending on the species, the winter may be spent (overwinter) in any stage.
-One generation per year is the rule for the majority of Maine species except for salt marsh species or others in wet seasons.
-Adult mosquitoes may persist for many weeks or even several months, but the populations of all except salt marsh species usually start to decrease during hot and dry weather conditions later in the summer.
+Eggs are laid either in or near water, or in moist depressions that subsequently fill up with water in the spring (or by virtue of a flood).
+All larvae and pupae require water to develop to adulthood.
+The larvae of most species feed on microorganisms (including algae) and detritus, while some feed on other mosquito larvae.
+As larvae, most species need to be near the surface of the water in order to breathe.
+Depending on the species, the duration of the winter may be spent in any one of the four life stages.
+With the exception of salt marsh species, or an unusually wet year, one generation per year is the norm for the majority of Maine mosquito species.
+Adult mosquitoes may persist for weeks to even months, but the populations of all except for the salt marsh species usually start to decrease during hot and dry weather conditions.
 Adults move around in short flights and may on rare occasions move long distances of up to a few miles.
 Mosquitoes are usually the most active in the evening or on overcast days.
-During the day, they remain resting on vegetation, taking flight only when disturbed by a suitable host.
-June is generally considered the month for woodland mosquitoes except in wet years when the season may be prolonged.
-Mosquitoes that appear briefly in the fall or spring and occasionally during the winter are females of overwintering species.
+During the day, they tend to remain resting on vegetation, taking flight only when disturbed by a suitable host.
+June is generally considered the prime month for woodland mosquitoes except in wet years when the season may be prolonged.
+Mosquitoes that appear briefly in the fall or spring (and occasionally during the winter) are females of species that overwinter as adults.
 The distribution and seasonality of Maine species is currently being studied.

 Woodland (or Upland) Mosquitoes

-The majority of our Maine mosquito species fall into this category and most overwinter as eggs or larvae with only a single brood or hatch each year.
-In extremely wet seasons, more than one brood can occur.
-Some develop from shallow ponds, swamp pools, and ditches.
-Others develop from temporary pools of water resulting from melting snow.
+The majority of our Maine mosquito species fall into the ‘woodland/upland’ category and most overwinter as eggs or larvae with only a single brood (single hatch) each year.
+In extremely wet seasons, more than one brood may occur.
+Some broods develop from shallow ponds, swamp pools and ditches, while others develop from temporary pools of water resulting from melting snow.
 Other breeding sites include rock pools, flood plain pools, and even tree holes.
 Contrary to popular belief, most mosquitoes will not breed in lakes or streams.
 Eggs normally begin to hatch in April or May.
 The tiny hatching larvae, which are also known as “wrigglers” or “wiggle tails,” are aquatic and undergo a few molts prior to pupation in May or June.
-Their rate of development increases as the temperature rises.
-Emergence of the adults usually occurs in late May or early June in central Maine.
-Females mate, seek blood, and deposit their eggs from a few days up to a few weeks after emerging, depending on the species.
-Eggs of most species remain dormant until the following spring except in unusually wet years.
+Their rate of development increases with increasing temperature.
+In central Maine, emergence of the adults usually occurs in late May or early June.
+Upon emerging, female mosquitoes mate, seek blood, and deposit their eggs, all in the span of only a few days to as long as a few weeks, depending on the species.
+With the exception of unusually wet years, the eggs of most species remain dormant until the following spring.

-Unlike the woodland mosquitoes, the salt-marsh mosquitoes (Aedes cantator and A. sollicitans) produce many generations per year and fly much longer distances, up to twenty miles or more from the coast, in their search for food.
-These species breed only in saline pools in or near salt marshes.
-Eggs occur in and about depressions and hatch upon being submerged as a result of flooding due to heavy rainfall or high tides.
-As a rule, the frequency of high-run tides determines the frequency of generations, one generation of mosquitoes per high-run tide.
+Unlike the woodland mosquitoes, the salt-marsh mosquitoes (Aedes cantator and A. sollicitans) produce many generations per year and fly much longer distances in their search for food (up to twenty miles or more from the coast).
+These species breed only in saline pools in (or near) salt marshes.
+Eggs are deposited in and amongst depressions.
+Once the depressions are submerged following heavy rains, floods or high tides, the eggs hatch.
+As a rule, the frequency of high-run tides determines the frequency of generations; one generation of mosquitoes per high-run tide.
 With each generation, the numbers of individuals increase greatly.
 In some seasons, there may be two high-run tides each month with a new generation of mosquitoes with each one.
-A third more southern salt-marsh mosquito, Aedes taeniorhynchus, probably occurs in southwestern Maine as well.
+A third, more southern salt-marsh mosquito, Aedes taeniorhynchus, probably occurs in southwestern Maine as well.

 Most mosquitoes can be found at one time or another in urban areas, but there is a special group of mosquitoes whose habits tend to bring them into urban settings with greater frequency.
-These are the mosquitoes that breed in water that has collected in an assortment of containers from tin cans and tires to birdbaths and dumpsters.
+These are the mosquitoes that breed in water that has collected in an assortment of containers, from tin cans and tires, to birdbaths and dumpsters.
 These species also frequently feed on birds and a variety of mammals and can transmit arboviruses to humans.
-This group includes two of the more common WNV vectors, Culex pipiens and C. restuans as well as the suspected vector C. salinarus, and tree hole mosquitoes such as Aedes hendersoni and A. triseriatus.
+This group includes two of the more common WNV vectors, Culex pipiens and C. restuans as well as the suspected vector C. salinarus.
+Tree hole mosquitoes such as Aedes hendersoni and A. triseriatus.
 Ochlerotatus japonicus would also be included in this group.